saiqulhaq/rails_dynamic_links/README.md

 Allow to convert any URL to be short URL

 - [x] Create a library to shorten the given URL
-- [ ] Create a model to save then shorten link according to [https://firebase.google.com/support/guides/export-dynamic-links](https://firebase.google.com/support/guides/export-dynamic-links)
+- [ ] Create a model to save the shorten link according to [https://firebase.google.com/support/guides/export-dynamic-links](https://firebase.google.com/support/guides/export-dynamic-links)
 - [ ] Have **import** feature to import Firebase Dynamic Links metadata that we can download from [https://takeout.google.com/takeout/custom/firebase_dynamic_links](https://takeout.google.com/takeout/custom/firebase_dynamic_links)
 - [ ] Create a controller to shorten long URL